-During 2022 and 2021, the Firm transferred \$78.3 billion and \$104.5 billion of investment securities, respectively, from AFS to HTM for capital management purposes.
-AOCI included pretax unrealized gains/(losses) of \$(4.8) billion and \$425 million, respectively, on the securities at the dates of transfer.
+During 2022, the Firm transferred investment securities with a fair value of \$78.3 billion from AFS to HTM for capital management purposes.
+AOCI included pretax unrealized losses of \$4.8 billion on the securities at the date of transfer.